0xzrf/zig-http/README.md

 2. **2xx - Success**: `200 OK`, `201 Created`
 3. **4xx - Client error**: `400 Bad Request`, `401 Unauthorized`, `404 Not Found`, `405 Method Not Allowed`
 4. **5xx - Server Error**: `500 Internal Server Error`, `501 Not Implemented`

+### Supported routes
+1. `/`: Gives you a good Programming introductory `Hello World!` screen
+2. `/get-contact?contact=$`: Gives you the contact's phone saved on db
+3. `/del-contact`: Deletes a contact from db
+4. `/update-contact`: updates an existing contact
+5. `/upload-contact`: Uploads a new contact.
+Errors if it already exists